 You can also "try before you buy" by downloading you free sample EPUb from here

 The UK Amazon Kindle Version (MOBI format) can be purchased (about GB £6.50) and downloaded from

 "The Turkish Language Explained for English Speakers."

-About our EBook, a Treatise on the Turkish Language and its Grammar.
+Now in Paperback.
+A Treatise on the Turkish Language and its Grammar.

 This Treatise on the Turkish Language and its Grammar explains and answers some of the difficulties that the learner of Turkish may encounter along their way.
 This book focuses on understanding Turkish grammar and logic.
 Those who are interested in the whys and wherefores of Turkish will find amongst these pages the key to their particular problem of Turkish grammar and syntax.